maxisam/ml-samples/googlecloud/tables_export/README.md

 Build and push your image:
 > docker build -t gcr.io/{your project}/model_server:latest .

 > docker push gcr.io/{your project}/model_server:latest

+(you can push the images to a local registry as well.)

 Note that you must have the necessary permissions to push the image.